SongSeungHyeon01/SongSeungHyeon01.github.io/_posts/word list.md

 fairly - more than average, but less than very

+mainly - usually or to a large degree

+degree - (an) amount or level of something

 prefer not to - We use the phrase prefer not to when discussing things we do not like doing, but we still do sometimes.
 1. I prefer not to work on Saturday.
 2. She prefers not to work outside.